Fyodor Mikhailovich Dostoyevsky, my favourite author

 damaging circumstances.
 After finishing a military engineering education

 in 1843, he soon turned to literature.
+The Brothers Karamazov is Dostoevsky's

 last work and greatest novel.
 In it, Dostoevsky presents four Karamazov